rlane728/100DaysOfPython/Self/Task_Manager_WIP/README.md

 It's shy on comments and has no input error handling, but it works.

+It is pretty jumbled, so I am going to import OS for the cls function.
+And still the formatting is kinda jank.
+That's OK... mission accomplished regardless

 ### From chatGPT...
 Of course!
 Here's a Python challenge to help you exercise your skills: